cynecx/generic-statics/README.md

 However, `static_generic` is marked `#[inline(never)]` which should provide stable addresses in most situations (Note that `#[inline(never)]` is just a hint to the compiler and doesn't guarantee anything).

-Only zeroable types are allowed for now due to inline asm restrictions.
+Only "zeroable" types are allowed for now due to inline asm restrictions.

 This crate only supports these targets for now:

 - macOS `x86_64`, `aarch64`
 - Linux `x86_64`, `aarch64`
 - FreeBSD `x86_64`, `aarch64`

-- Windows `x86_64`
+Windows isn't support due to missing support for some inline asm directives (`.pushsection` and `.popsection`).